-Mary was a child who largely suffered, due to her own sense of adventure.
+Mary was a child who largely suffered due to her own sense of adventure.
 She stated that once she “got on her own legs”, she “grew strong and healthy”.
-This only lead her to list out a number of accidents which she injured herself, such as: dropping boiling water on both her feet scalding them, fell out of an oak tree spraining her wrist in the process and falling off a high wall, stating that she landed on a jagged stone which “cut my left leg to the bone leaving a crescent hollow”.
-These are only a few of her accidents which lead to damaging her health, although she does not reflect upon them with regret as it appears she’s almost proud of her adventure scars, describing these injuries as “minor accidents”!
+This only lead her to list out a number of accidents which she injured herself, such as: dropping boiling water on both her feet scalding them, falling out of an oak tree spraining her wrist in the process and falling off a high wall, stating that she landed on a jagged stone which “cut my left leg to the bone leaving a crescent hollow”.
+These are only a few of her accidents which lead to her damaging her health, although she does not reflect upon them with regret as it appears she’s almost proud of her adventure scars, describing these injuries as “minor accidents”!

 The last, and potentially the most severe injury Mary suffered was when she was riding a “tame cow the length of a narrow pasture” on their way home from school.
 Mary got on the cow’s back when it was lying down, and with a sudden, sharp movement “the bullock was instantly on its feet”, sending her flying through the air, grazing her head on a smooth rock.
 This however, did not cause the damage that it could as Mary states that she only “lay unconscious for “some little while”.